fmxsh/tot-ontology/README.md

 #### Self-evident

 A thing is the description of itself.
 The description of a thing is not external to itself.
 A blueprint would be a thing (it is a blueprint) that describes another thing.
 However, both the blueprint and the building it describes are two separate things, sharing the very same _thingness_.
 Because all things have _thingness_, all objects are their own description.
 They are self-evident.
 They do not need anything to describe them because their very composition is the highest level description of what they are.
-The _thing of things_ itself, does not need these words.
+The _structure of things_ itself, does not need these words.
 It exists in its completeness regardless.
 That means: all things can be seen to represent the structure described here.

 #### Structured perception determines a things existence